-According to the U.S. Geological Survey, which tracked the earthquake activity, recorded a pair of magnitude 5.7 earthquakes about 19 miles west, southwest of Hawthorne shortly after midnight.
+According to the U.S. Geological Survey, which tracked the earthquake activity, a pair of magnitude 5.7 earthquakes happened about 19 miles west, southwest of Hawthorne shortly after midnight.
 The USGS recorded the earthquakes and aftershocks primarily west of the Mineral County seat and northeast of Bridgeport, Calif.
 At 1:37 p.m., a magnitude 5.5 earthquake rocked an area about 18 miles southwest of Hawthorne.

 Fallon and Fernley residents expressed on Facebook their anxiety with the first two large jolts as did residents of Carson City and Douglas County and Carson City.

 During a 90-minute span after the first earthquake, the USGS reported 22 earthquakes.